MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-scope.md

 ## Remarks

-Use the <scope&gt; and <scopeItem&gt; elements to identify which locations should be searched and which locations should be excluded from searching.
+Use the <scope> and <scopeItem> elements to identify which locations should be searched and which locations should be excluded from searching.

 ## Example